-->

 We should also take into account the below characteristics which form the basis of preventing the ROI:

 In most circumstances, ROI is evaluated for 5 years, but it’s not necessary.
-Founded on the above components, let us try to explain the calculation of ROI for 5 years.
+Based on the above components, let us try to explain the calculation of ROI for 5 years.
 As typical, you can always tailor and improve it.

-ROI = Cumulative saving / Investment through automation*100
+ROI = Cumulative saving / Investment through automation *100

 When we try to automate a test suite these are some points which can become a big challenge: